A Idioms

 argue for the sake of arguing/argument

-My friend's brother always argues for the sake of arguing.
+My brother always argues for the sake of arguing.

 arm in arm

-- to be linked together by the arms
+- to be joined together by the arms

-The young girls walked arm in arm to school.
+The young girls walked to school arm in arm.

 armed and dangerous

-- to have a weapon that may be used (usually by a suspected criminal)
+- to have a weapon that may be used (usually used for a criminal)

 The criminal was armed and dangerous when the police arrested him.